Prostate Cancer Treatment in Plano & McKinney, TX

 At its earliest stages, most men will not experience any symptoms.
 However, some men will experience symptoms such as frequent, hesitant, or burning urination, blood in the semen, erectile dysfunction, bone pain or pain or stiffness in the lower back, hips or upper thighs.

 Because these symptoms can also indicate the presence of other diseases or disorders, a thorough medical work-up may be needed to determine the underlying cause of the symptoms.

 Typically, prostate cancer is diagnosed with a combination of a PSA blood test and digital rectal exam (DRE).
 At Texas Urology Specialists we are now using much more sophisticated studies such as Free and Total PSA, 4K score and Prostate Health Index (PHI).
 Sometimes a prostate biopsy is indicated if there is an abnormal PSA or prostate exam.

 In many cases MRI can be used to help guide decisions.
 We utilize a specialized 3T MRI located at the Texas Center for Proton Therapy.
 These unique MRI studies are read by specially trained radiologists and help to decrease the number of biopsies performed while increasing the number of significant prostate cancers discovered.
 If a significant abnormality is found by MRI, a UroNav fusion biopsy will be performed.
 This innovative technology helps pinpoint the area of abnormality during a biopsy to minimize the chance of missing the cancer.
-These specialized biopsies are typically performed by Dr. Ashley Ross who has performed thousands of these over his career.

 How do you treat Prostate Cancer?